Art is part of the Expressive Arts Faculty

-- Mr N Tulsidas - Photography Teacher (see separate sub page for course information)
+- Mr N Tulsidas - Teacher of Photography (see separate sub page for course information)

 - Mrs J Bwye - Art Technician

 As a church school we feel that a creative God should be at the centre of our thinking, remembering that we are made in his image and therefore all have a level of creativity within us.
 It is with this in mind that we hope our students will be able to develop their full creative potential through our department.

 How do students achieve this?

 During Key Stage 3 students are given the opportunity to work with a wide range of media such as painting, ceramics, mixed media, printmaking and animation.
 History of Art is also a key part of students’ learning experience and students are taught about artists from Art Movements such as Pop Art and Surrealism as well as contemporary Fine Art, Design and Crafts practice.
 In Year 7 we run a cross curricular Art and RE reward trip to St Paul’s and the Tate Modern.

 Year 7 Students are given the themes of ‘Environment and Culture’ and produce a range of 2D and 3D work related to this.
 Skills learned range from colour theory, drawing, mark making and imaginative painting in the first two terms to 3D card construction and ceramics in the third term.

 Year 9 - GCSE Art and Design

 Students who have opted to study Art are given the theme of “Fantastic and Strange”.
 They will learn skills and techniques to equip them with knowledge and artistic experience ready for Year 10.
 They will have the opportunity to work with a wide variety of media including drawing, painting, ceramics and printing, following various themes that offer them a greater degree of choice and independent learning.